geovedi/book-notes/2022/bittersweet.notes.md

   - Combined with growing inequality and social issues, this pressure creates a strong need to appear as a winner.
   - Society's limited capacity to produce winners intensifies this pressure, leading to a constant pursuit of victory.
 - Reflections on Personal Experience
-  - The author reflects on personal experiences as a student dealing with the expectations of effortless perfection.
+  - Susan reflects on personal experiences as a student dealing with the expectations of effortless perfection.
   - Questions whether a therapist recognizes the struggles of the past self and others like them.
   - Admits to not being comforted by knowing others' struggles, due to perceiving a sense of "wrongness" in them.
 - Transition to Adulthood and Embracing Humanity